 “In addition, Snøhetta har provided Under with furniture, colour palette, textiles and other interior details.
 That takes time as well.”

-Grasdal has been inside the restaurant after it was lowered into the sea this summer.
-Schools of fish have already gathered in the area surrounding the structure, and while there, the architect had the unusual pleasure of witnessing rain whip up the ocean surface – from below.
+From inside the restaurant you can see schools of fish gather in the area surrounding the structure, and have the unusual pleasure of witnessing rain whip up the ocean surface – from below.

-“This will be a special experience regardless of the season and the weather.
+“This is a special experience regardless of the season and the weather.
 It’s obviously awesome being there in stormy weather, but also beautiful when the sunshine creates fantastic colour patterns in the surface.
 The experience will vary according to the time of day and year”, says Grasdal.
-He reveals that Snøhetta is currently working on the lighting conditions, making sure that the view is unforgettable even as the ocean is pitch black.
+Special lighting is set to make sure that the view is unforgettable even as the ocean is pitch black.

-Inside the restaurant, the mood will be “safe, nice and warm”, according to Rune Grasdal, with local oak tree as one of the prominent features.
+Inside the restaurant, the mood is “safe, nice and warm”, according to Rune Grasdal, with local oak tree as one of the prominent features.

-Exactly which dishes will be served is still a secret, but the kitchen’s mastermind, Danish chef Nicolai Ellitsgaard, promises to base Under’s menu on the rich nature in the Lindesnes area.
+The kitchen’s mastermind, Danish chef Nicolai Ellitsgaard, is basing Under’s menu on the rich nature in the Lindesnes area.
 Obviously, this means a plethora of fish and seafood, but also local birds, wild sheep, mushrooms and berries.